Healthcare Exhibit Strategy: Be in the Room Where It Happens

 Sound familiar?
 As a healthcare exhibit manager, you know that your budget is probably larger than almost any other marketing initiative, yet are you in the room when the decisions are made?
 Do your colleagues perceive you as a tactical person who orders services and carpets rather than a person who should be in “the room where it happens” when decisions are made about connecting with HCPs and patients?

-There was a time, not too many years ago, when journal ads and conventions were the heartbeat of healthcare marketing.
+Diverse channels shouldn’t mean isolated content.
+Not long ago, journal ads and conventions were the heartbeat of healthcare marketing.
 But that has changed.
-Digital marketing, direct-to-consumer advertising (DTC), e- detailing, interactive sales tools, out of home initiatives such as 5ks that raise awareness of various diseases—all of these touch points with HCPs as well as with patient populations demand attention.
-For far too many years, product marketing in healthcare has been siloed, with little sharing from one initiative to another.
-The result has been a very fragmented delivery of brand messaging and product information.
+Digital marketing, direct-to-consumer advertising (DTC), e-detailing, interactive sales tools, and out‑of‑home initiatives such as 5ks that raise awareness of various diseases all touch points with HCPs and patients alike.
+Yet for too long, healthcare product marketing has operated in silos, with minimal alignment from one initiative to another.

-Execution of the brand strategy in a face-to-face environment is challenging in and of itself, but even more important, there are several areas where your insights and input are essential.
+Execution of the brand strategy in a face-to-face environment is challenging but even more important, there are several areas where your insights and input are essential.
 Those areas are:

 • Channel integration for optimal experiences